-For more information, refer to the Default member contributions fact sheet and form available at unisuper.com.au/forms.
+For more information, refer to the Default member contributions fact sheet.

 Case study: Jill

 REDUCTION OF DEFAULT MEMBER CONTRIBUTIONS

 Assume Jill reduces her before-tax member contributions to 5.25% p.a.
 In this scenario, the 3% additional employer contributions that would otherwise go towards Jill's accumulation component are redirected to her defined benefit component (as Jill's employer is making 17% super contributions).
 As full defined benefit entitlements are maintained at this contribution level, her NTC new entrant rate remains the same.
 The following calculation would apply: